tomeryeh/demo/chat/tutorial.101.md

 }
 ```

-The constructor takes an option object as parameter, in which the chat room id
+The constructor takes an `options` object as parameter, in which the chat room id
 can be defined.

 It also prepares the chat room properties.
 For that we will need: